 - Be ready to work hard—this process is a two-way street requiring diligent effort on your part too!

-- Attend a driver’s license revocation appeal hearing at the Michigan Secretary of State, at which you will testify about your suitability to restore your license.
+- Attend a driver’s license revocation appeal hearing at the Michigan Secretary of State, at which you’ll testify about your suitability to restore your license.

 - If all goes according to plan, go to a Secretary of State branch office, restore your license, and get back on the road lawfully and legally!

 For a dedicated, experienced and successful license appeals law firm in Michigan, please contact Dan Geherin at MiLicenseAttorney.com.
 We’re available 24/7, we know the process inside and out, and we’ll fight zealously to restore your license.
-For more information, visit us at MiLicenseAttorney.com, or call 24/7 (734) 263-2780.
+For more information, contact us or call 24/7 (734) 263-2780.